What is a home inspection?

 It is important to choose a home inspector who is qualified and holds a license or certification in the field.
 Many jurisdictions do not regulate home inspections, meaning that anyone could call themselves a home inspector.
 However, just because someone performs home inspections doesn’t mean that they’re actually qualified to do so.
 If you are buying or selling a home in an unregulated jurisdiction, make sure to look for a home inspector with the proper certifications.
 If you are located in a state or province that does require licensing of home inspectors, you should hire only a licensed professional.

-There is no set cost for a home inspection.
-The cost will vary based on the inspector, the local market, the geographic region, the scope of the inspection to be performed, and more.
-Before the inspection, you should find out what will be included in the inspection and what won’t, and these details should also be outlined in the inspection agreement that you will need to sign prior to the inspection.
-Click here for pricing.
+Someone will vary the cost of a home inspection based on the inspector, the local market, the geographic region, the scope of the inspection to be performed, and more.
+You should find out what will be included in the inspection and what won’t before the inspection, and these details should also be outlined in the inspection agreement that you will need to sign prior to the inspection. click here for pricing.

 How long does a home inspection take?

 Depending on the home’s age, size, and location, as well as the home inspector’s own work protocols and ethics, your home inspection may take up to three hours.
 Adding square footage, outbuildings, and/or ancillary services (such as mold or radon testing) will increase that time.
 It may be necessary for your inspector to bring in a helper for a very large property.

 At what point in the real estate transaction should I schedule a home inspection?